gracyashhh/opencv/README.md

       * numpy
         and
       * time
-  * All you need is a white cloth👻
+  * All you need is a webcam and a white cloth👻